CNES/aviso-fes/docs/source/glossary.rst

         Finite Element Solution, a series of global ocean tide atlases.

     Group Modulation
-        A nodal correction technique used in the PERTH5/Doodson prediction engine where related constituents are modulated together as groups, rather than applying individual corrections to each constituent.
+        A nodal correction technique where related constituents are modulated together as groups, rather than applying individual corrections to each constituent.
 This approach provides computational efficiency while maintaining accuracy.
 Enabled via ``with_group_modulations(True)`` in
-        :class:`pyfes.PerthRuntimeSettings`.
+        the runtime settings.

     Inference
         The process of estimating minor tidal constituents from major constituents using admittance relationships.
-The PERTH5 engine offers three inference types: ``ZERO_ADMITTANCE`` (no inference),
-        ``LINEAR_ADMITTANCE`` (linear interpolation), and
-        ``FOURIER_ADMITTANCE`` (Fourier-based interpolation).
-The FES/Darwin
-        engine uses traditional admittance methods.
-See also :term:`Admittance`.
+PyFES offers four generic inference types usable with any engine: ``ZERO`` (no inference), ``LINEAR`` (linear interpolation, recommended for GOT atlases), ``SPLINE`` (spline-based interpolation, recommended for FES atlases), and ``FOURIER`` (Fourier-based interpolation).
+See also
+        :term:`Admittance` and :ref:`inference_types`.

     LEGOS
         Laboratoire d'Etudes en Géophysique et Océanographie Spatiales, a